junagao/vending-machine/README.md

-# vending machine
+# Vending Machine

-This is a React Vending Machine app that handles a real world vending machine operation.
+This is a React Vending Machine app that handles operations of a real world vending machine.
 Insert coins, select a product, collect the product from the tray, refund inserted coins.
-Also simulate the administrative side of the machine to restock products and restock coins.
+Ita lso simulates the administrative side of the machine restocking products and coins.

 ## 👀 Preview